 Although most recipes say to pipe the puffs using a pastry bag, I find it much easier to use a small scoop.
-I use the kind typically used for scooping out cookie dough – a squeeze of the handle releases the dough ball onto the baking sheet quickly and easily.
+I use the kind typically used for scooping out cookie dough – a couple of squeezes of the handle will release the dough ball onto the baking sheet quickly and easily.

 These puffs are fantastic as a small appetizer before the main event at Thanksgiving or any holiday party.
 Serve them with a nice chilled white wine and I guarantee all your guests will be giddy too.